-As much as I loved boxed stuffing growing up, I have come to terms with the fact that homemade stuffing is just so much better.
-This Simple Vegan Stuffing recipe is so moist (but definitely not soggy), flavorful, and full of Fall vegetables!
-Toasted bread gets mixed with brussels sprouts, leeks, mushrooms, and carrots to create the absolute best vegetarian stuffing that even meat lovers will want seconds of!
+While boxed stuffing can be great, I have come to terms with the fact that this homemade Vegan Stuffing is SO much better!
+Toasted bread gets mixed with brussels sprouts, leeks, mushrooms, and carrots to create the absolute best dairy-free & eggless stuffing recipe that is also easily made gluten-free!